What is unique about our shell components?

-We work directly with you (or your architect) to design your shell and floor plan.
+We work directly with you (or your architect) to design your shell and floor plan including foundation detail.
 The floor plans on our site are primarily used for design inspiration.
-We can make changes to any exterior/interior floor plan to better suit your individual needs or start 100% from scratch to design a truly custom home to meet your specific site requirements, your lifestyle, wants and needs.
+We can make changes to any exterior/interior floor plan to better suit your individual needs or start from scratch to design a truly custom home to meet your specific site requirements, your lifestyle, wants and needs.

 What is the cost to build a Yankee Barn Home?

 Building costs are often comparable to a custom stick frame when using the same level of quality materials and design elements.
-Actual finish costs depend on region and builder chosen to complete the home.
-We find that our homes have a finish cost of $300 (minimum) and up per square foot, depending on factors including interior finishes.
+Actual finish costs depend on the region and builder chosen to complete the home.
+We find that our homes have a finish cost of $350 (minimum) and up per square foot, depending on factors including interior finishes.
 Finish cost does not include land or site work.